straw-hat-team/commanded/guides/howtos/ecto-projections-getting-started.md

     end
     ```

-Refer to the [Building Read Models with Ecto](building-read-models-with-ecto.html) guide for more detail on how to configure and use a read model projector.
+See the [Building Read Models with Ecto](building-read-models-with-ecto.html) how-to guide for practical examples, and the [Ecto Projections](../explanations/ecto-projections.html) explanation guide for architectural details.